Speaker Recognition Using Isomorphic Graph Attention Network Based Pooling on Self-Supervised Representation: Experimental Setups

 In the graph attention module, we set $F'^{(k)}=F'^{(0)}=F$, without change on the dimensionality.
 Further, we set $K=1$ in the aggregation module, considering one hidden layer for each MLP with $1\,024$ hidden nodes.
 We set $\epsilon=0$ in the aggregation scheme, in accordance with the setting in~\cite{GIN}.
 The loss function of the network is \emph{Additive Angular Margin} (AAM) softmax loss~\cite{Ref35, Ref36}, with a scale of $30$ and a margin of $0.2$.
 We also employ the cosine similarity\footnote{https://github.com/mravanelli/pytorch-kaldi} as the back-end performance evaluation tool.

 In each experiment, we set the batch size to $48$ and set each sample’s duration to $3$ seconds sampling from the audio files, without data augmentation techniques.
-To expedite the convergence process of our model, we first fine-tune mean-pooling model for $30$ epochs with the learning rate of $10^{-5}$ on the first feature selection approach, leveraging the pre-trained weights of wav2vec 2.0~\cite{Ref3,Ref6}.
+To expedite the convergence process of our model, we implement a two-stage fine-tuning strategy and first fine-tune mean-pooling model for $30$ epochs with the learning rate of $10^{-5}$ on the first feature selection approach, leveraging the pre-trained weights of wav2vec 2.0~\cite{Ref3,Ref6}.
 Then, we utilize the initial weights for the pre-trained mean-pooling model, undergoing $5$ training epochs with the same learning rate $10^{-5}$.
 The optimizer is set to \emph{Adaptive moment estimation} (Adam)~\cite{Ref33} with a OneCycle learning rate schedule \cite{Ref34}.